 - Is your process documented and codified?

 - What is your knowledge-creation process?
+Is there a standard followed by everyone at your organization?

 - How is knowledge distributed and accessed?